 The NADO Impact Awards are presented in honor of the late Aliceann Wohlbruck who was NADO’s first executive director and served 24 years as a tireless champion for regional approaches to economic development in rural communities.

 For more information about these award-winning projects, contact Sean Norton, Public Information & Media Manager, (903) 813-3514 or email@example.com.

 Since 1967 the National Association of Development Organizations (NADO) has provided advocacy, education, networking, and research for the national network of 540 regional development organizations.
 NADO members provide professional, programmatic, and technical assistance to over 2,300 counties and 15,000 municipalities.

-The Texoma Council of Governments is a voluntary association of the local governments in Cooke, Fannin, and Grayson Counties.
-Established in 1968, the Texoma Council of Governments promotes economy and efficiency in the coordinated planning and development of the tri-county region through its community and economic development activities.
-Either directly, or through contractors, the Council provides housing, utility assistance, and weatherization services for low-income citizens in the region and assists the elderly through a variety of Area Agency on Aging programs.
+The Texoma Council of Governments is a voluntary association of the local governments in Cooke, Fannin, and Grayson counties.
+Established in 1968, Texoma Council of Governments promotes economy and efficiency in the coordinated planning and development of the tri-county region through its community and economic development activities.
+Both directly and through contractors, the Council provides housing, utility assistance, and weatherization services for low-income citizens in the region and assists the elderly through a variety of Area Agency on Aging programs.
 The Council also facilitates the delivery of grant funding for homeland security and criminal justice.

 Public Information & Media Manager